-In 2019, Theorem, a collaborative visual and literary book with poet Elizabeth Bradfield, was published by Candor Arts and a trade edition was released in 2020.
-Site-specific exhibitions include Tempus Fugit at the American Philosophical Society Museum in 2012, Ex Libris at Chicago Cultural Center in 2011, Field Guide at Chicago’s Notebaert Museum in 2007–8, Closed/Open at Chicago’s The Newberry Library in 2006, and Descry at the Museum of Contemporary Photography in 2002.
+Theorem, a collaborative visual and literary book with poet Elizabeth Bradfield, was published by Candor Arts in 2019 and a trade edition was released in 2020.
+Other site-specific exhibitions include Tempus Fugit at the American Philosophical Society Museum in 2012, Ex Libris at Chicago Cultural Center in 2011, Field Guide at Chicago’s Notebaert Museum in 2007–8, Closed/Open at The Newberry Library in 2006, and Descry at the Museum of Contemporary Photography in 2002.

-Contro’s art was featured in Only Connect at the Carrie Secrist Gallery in 2020, Surrealism: The Conjured Life at the Museum of Contemporary Art in 2015–16, A Sense of Place, the Italian Pavilion at the 54th Venice Biennale, The Centennial Celebration: New Acquisitions 2001–2011 at the New York Public Library, and Chicago Artists at the Block Museum, 2007.
+Contro’s art was featured in Was/Is/Ought and Only Connect at the Carrie Secrist Gallery in 2020, Surrealism: The Conjured Life at the Museum of Contemporary Art in 2015–16, A Sense of Place, the Italian Pavilion at the 54th Venice Biennale, The Centennial Celebration: New Acquisitions 2001–2011 at the New York Public Library, and Chicago Artists at the Block Museum, 2007.
 She has also done numerous private commissions.

 Contro’s work is in the American Philosophical Society Museum, Art Institute of Chicago, Block Museum, Brandeis University, Davis Museum, Delaware Art Museum, Illinois State Museum, Hammer Museum, Harvard Art Museums, Menil Collection, Museum of Contemporary Art, Museum of Contemporary Photography, New York Public Library, Polaroid Collection, Smith College, Stanford, Taubman Museum, Wellesley College, Yale University, and others.

-She received a Ragdale Themed Residency in 2022, a CAAP grant in 2011, a Visual Arts Fellowship from the Illinois Arts Council in 2007, and was the recipient of a Rockefeller fellowship in 2002.
+She received a Ragdale Themed Residency in 2022, a CAAP grant in 2011, a Visual Arts Fellowship from the Illinois Arts Council in 2007, and a Rockefeller fellowship in 2002.